Cheshire cheese: History

 Cheshire cheese is one of the oldest recorded named cheeses in British history: it is first mentioned, along with a Shropshire cheese, by Thomas Muffet in Health's Improvement (c.
 1580).
 There is an unsupported myth that Cheshire cheese is referred to in Domesday Book.

 Cheshire was the most popular type of cheese on the market in the late 18th century.
 In 1758 the Royal Navy ordered that ships be stocked with Cheshire and Gloucester cheeses.
 By 1823, Cheshire cheese production was estimated at 10,000 tonnes per year; in around 1870, it was estimated as 12,000 tons per year.

 Until the late 19th century, the different varieties of Cheshire cheeses were aged to a sufficient level of hardness to withstand the rigours of transport (by horse and cart, and later by boat) to London for sale.
 Younger, fresher, crumbly cheese that required shorter storage – similar to the Cheshire cheese of today – began to gain popularity towards the end of the 19th century, particularly in the industrial areas in the North and the Midlands.
 It was a cheaper cheese to make as it required less storage.

 Sales of Cheshire cheese peaked at around 40,000 tonnes in 1960, subsequently declining as the range of cheeses available in the UK grew considerably.
 Cheshire cheese remains the UK's largest-selling crumbly cheese, with sales of around 6,000 tonnes per year.

-The county remains an important centre for cheese and cheese making, and holds the Nantwich International Cheese Awards.
+The county remains an important centre for cheese and cheese making, and until 2021, held the International Cheese Awards in Nantwich.